 There are now two apps that can be used to control your smart home setup.
 Samsung recently released its own SmartThings app, previously known as Samsung Connect, that consolidates over 40 of Samsung’s various smart home and smart device apps into one.
 Apart from controlling your SmartThings products, the new app also lets you manage other Samsung devices like Smart TVs, smart refrigerators, and more.

 The app that everyone has been using so far is now called SmartThings Classic.
 This app will eventually be retired, but the good news is that it probably won’t happen for a while.
 Samsung is still working towards a seamless transition between the two apps to allow users to easily transfer their existing setup, routines, device lists, and more to the new app.
-Further, new ADT customers will still have to use the Classic app as all ADT features aren’t supported in the new SmartThings app yet.
+Further, new ADT customers will still have to use the Classic app.
+All ADT features aren’t supported in the new SmartThings app yet.
 The SmartThings Classic app also seems to be more beginner-friendly.

 Basically, it’s best to use the SmartThings Classic app to set up your home automation network for now, unless you have a lot of other Samsung smart products or are setting up your network for the first time using the Samsung Connect Home Hub instead of the SmartThings Hub.
 In the upcoming examples for adding devices, and setting up routines, we will use the Classic app.